Aiken Discover Engineering

-UVM's Aiken Discover Engineering Month brings together youth across Vermont to explore, celebrate, and tackle challenges around engineering and STEM.
-Throughout this month we will bring together a community of K-12 students, 4-H educators and constituents, teachers, UVM faculty and students, and the broader engineering community to engage in hands-on activities and learn more about the amazing engineering projects happening in our own state.
+UVM's Aiken Discover Engineering brings together youth across Vermont to explore, celebrate, and tackle challenges around engineering and STEM.
+Throughout the month of February we will bring together a community of K-12 students, 4-H educators and constituents, teachers, UVM faculty and students, and the broader engineering community to engage in hands-on activities and learn more about the amazing engineering projects happening in our own state.

 FIRST Tech Challenge